lockss/lockss-rtd-manual/docs/installing/k3s.rst

    :guilabel:`IP address(es) of DNS resolvers, separated by ';'`

    Enter a semicolon-separated list of IP addresses of non-loopback DNS servers to use for DNS resolution.
-A suggested default will be offered to you in square brackets, consisting of all non-loopback addresses collected from your :file:`resolv.conf` file; you can simply hit :kbd:`Enter` to accept the suggested default.
+A suggested default will be offered to you in square brackets, consisting of non-loopback addresses collected from your :file:`resolv.conf` files; you can simply hit :kbd:`Enter` to accept the suggested default.

    .. important::